Levi’s jeans tick all our boxes, offering a broad choice of washes, styles and fits across an inclusive size range.

-Tighter-fitting styles, like skinny jeans, are crafted with a higher percentage of elastane to hug your figure, whereas looser or more structured leg styles rely on a higher cotton content to help them retain their shape.
+Tighter-fitting styles, like skinny jeans, are crafted with a higher percentage of elastane to hug your figure, whereas looser or more structured leg styles (think: straight jeans) rely on a higher cotton content to help them retain their shape.
 How rigid the fabric is depends on how much cotton it contains.
 The higher the cotton count, the more rigid the fabric.

 How sustainable are Levi jeans?

 According to the United Nations, it can take up to 10,000 litres of water to make a single pair of jeans.
 If fashion consumption weighs heavy on your conscience, then Levi’s has some more sustainable options in their range.

 Levi’s is incorporating cottonised hemp in their collection.
 Confusingly, it’s not actually cotton, rather a hemp-based yarn that feels and works just like the real deal.

 Hemp grows quicker than cotton, uses less water and leaves the soil behind cleaner and healthier.
 Levi’s has combined hemp yarn with 77% cotton in their High Loose Jeans—and we couldn’t tell the difference.
 (Don’t fret about the negative connotations normally associated with hemp; there’s no tell-tale smell here, nor does hemp contain the hallucinogenic compound found in marijuana.)

 Also, look out for jeans made from Tencel lyocell, a soft fibre sourced from sustainably harvested wood, according to Levi’s.
 Blended with cotton or polyester, it makes for an even softer jean that will biodegrade when it finally makes its way to landfill.